source-foundry/Hack/docs/BUILD.md

 $ rm -rf ~/woff2
 ```

-In cases where a compile did not proceed to completion (e.g. you intentionally exited early or an exception was raised that halted the build prior to completion) a temporary directory may still exist in the root of the repository on the path `master_ttf`.
-This can be removed with:
+In cases where a compile did not proceed to completion (e.g., you intentionally exited early, or an exception was raised that led to an early termination of the build), a temporary directory may still exist in the root of the repository on the path `master_ttf`.
+This directory can be removed with:

 ```
 $ rm -rf master_ttf